awsdocs/aws-storagegateway-user-guide/doc_source/appliance-rack-mount.md

 **To connect the hardware appliance to power** **Note**
-Before you perform the following procedure, make sure that you meet all of the requirements for the AWS Storage Gateway Hardware Appliance as described in [Networking and Firewall Requirements for the AWS Storage Gateway Hardware Appliance](Requirements.md#appliance-network-requirements)\.
+Before you perform the following procedure, make sure that you meet all of the requirements for the AWS Storage Gateway Hardware Appliance as described in [Networking and firewall requirements for the AWS Storage Gateway Hardware Appliance](Requirements.md#appliance-network-requirements)\.

 1. Plug in a power connection to each of the two power supplies\.
 It's possible to plug in to only one power connection, but we recommend power connections to both power supplies\.